HbbTV-Association/ReferenceApplication/README.md

 The software is under continuous development and licensed with MIT License.
-Issues can be reported here in github or you may send email to hbbtv_refapp@sofiadigital.com for any problems or questions
+Issues can be reported here in github (PLEASE REMEMBER TO ASSIGN YOUR ISSUE TO JUHA JOKI) or you may send email to hbbtv_refapp@sofiadigital.com for any problems or questions

 ### Usage, testing, installation, integration: